Definition of IP

 What is IP Addressing?

 An IP address is a specific ID assigned to the internet linked device.
 There are a set of characters like 192.168.1.2 for each IP address.
-Users can not use these characters to access the domain name of each entity, so DNS resolution systems that turn human readable domain names into a set of characters are used.
-Each IP packet contains two addresses, i.e. the device IP address of the packet sending device, and the device IP address of the packet receiver.
+Users can not use these characters to access each entity’s domain name, so DNS resolution systems that turn human-readable domain names into a set of characters are used.
+Each IP packet contains two addresses, i.e. the device IP address of the packet sending device and the packet receiver’s device IP address.

 Where is the IP Routing Done?

 IP route determination is a method to decide the data path to be transported from the source to the target.
 As we know, the data is split into many packets, and every packet moves through a router Web before the final destination is reached.
 The routing algorithm decides the route that the data packet takes.
-The routing algorithm considers several factors such as packet size and header, in order to determine the efficient route from source to destination for the data.
-When the data packet enters a specific router, it uses a routing table to decide the next-hop address of the source and destination address.
+The routing algorithm considers several factors, such as packet size and header, in order to determine the efficient route from source to destination for the data.
+When the data packet enters a specific router, it uses a routing table to decide the source and destination address’s next-hop address.
 This cycle continues until the destination is reached.
 The data is split into many packets so that all packets move to their destination individually.

 For instance, the TCP layer separates the data in multiple packets from the email server to provide email numbers for the packets and sends them to the IP layer if an email is sent from the email server.
 This IP layer also sends the packet to the target e-mail server.
-On the target server, this data packet is transmitted to the TCP layer by the IP layer and recombined into a message by the TCP layer.
+This data packet is transmitted to the TCP layer by the IP layer and recombined into a message by the TCP layer on the target server.
 The response is forwarded to the email client.

 History of Internet Protocol